valetanddama/proxytrust/README.md

 ## Description
 Package is suitable for those who need to detect real client ip address if the code is on the server behind non-anonymous proxy or balancer

-For detect client ip address we use X-Forwarded-For header and select left-most entry.
-If the header is empty or invalid then you will get remote address
+For detect client ip address we use X-Forwarded-For header and select left-most entry or use X-Real-IP header.
+If the headers is empty or invalid then you will get remote address

 ## Usage
 ```go